kainos-training/tdp2017-team1/README.md

 ## Getting Started

-This seed project has been created to get you up and running quickly for development and testing on the TDP 2017 Agile Drill.
+x This seed project has been created to get you up and running quickly for development and testing on the TDP 2017 Agile Drill.

 For coding standards and additional info please see the project wiki :)